Cleveland and Mahoning Valley Railroad: Erie Lackawanna Railroad and Conrail ownership

 On October 17, 1960, the Delaware, Lackawanna and Western Railroad merged with the Erie Railroad to become the Erie Lackawanna Railroad.
-The Erie Lackawanna made major repairs to the former C&MV track near the Detroit-Superior Bridge in late 1960 after it was discovered that the track bed and subsided significantly.
+The Erie Lackawanna made major repairs to the former C&MV track near the Detroit-Superior Bridge in late 1960 after it was discovered that the track bed had subsided significantly.
 A later investigation concluded that saturated soil, caused by either a nearby broken water line or an unknown natural spring, was the culprit.
 In 1964, the Erie Lackawanna canceled all intercity passenger train traffic on the old C&MV, leaving a Cleveland-to-Youngstown commuter train as the only regularly scheduled passenger service on the line.

 The Erie Lackawanna filed for bankruptcy on June 26, 1972, after Hurricane Agnes devastated much of its track.

 The Erie Lackawanna lingered in bankruptcy until 1976.
 A number of other northeastern railroads had also gone bankrupt, and in 1975 Congress enacted legislation creating Conrail, a quasi-governmental corporation with authority to take over the bankrupt roads, improve them, abandon unprofitable branches and main lines, and make freight traffic profitable again.
 Conrail took over the Erie Lackawanna and the other railroads on April 1, 1976.

 Conrail renamed the C&MV track, calling the old First Subdivision the "Randall Secondary" and the old Second Subdivision the "Freedom Secondary".